Poto-Feu/os-abst-lib/README.md

 # OsAbstLibrary
-Simple Platform abstraction library made in C
+Simple Platform abstraction library made in C.

+Please note that this library is not ready for production use yet.

 ## Compatibility
 OsAbstLibrary is officially compatible with the following OSes :